Telephone sales now on 0330 999 1100 Email firstname.lastname@example.org

-Underground rainwater harvesting tanks, made in Britain.
+Underground rainwater harvesting tanks, made in Britain in our factories.

-Specialists in rainwater harvesting systems since 1999 and founder member of the UKRHA
+Specialists in rainwater harvesting systems since 1999 and founder member of the UKRHA (UK Rainwater Harvesting Association)

 Rainwater harvesting simply collects the rain which fall onto roofs, then stores it in a tank until required for use.
 When required, the water is then pumped to the point of use or to a secondary tank (header tank or break tank), thus displacing what would otherwise be a demand for mains-water.
 In the process, a volume of water is kept out of the storm-water management system, thereby helping to reduce flooding risks.

 Rainwater harvesting is not a new concept; however, over the last century its use has diminished with the availability of a clean, inexpensive and reliable water source through the mains supply.

 More recently, water demand has started to exceed supply, and localised flooding has become an issue.
 Industry experts are now recognising the important role that rainwater harvesting (also known as rainwater recycling, and grey water recycling) has to play in alleviating both these problems.
 With strategic water planners looking to reduce the amount of water consumption per head going forward.
 Solutions such as this will play a critical role.

 Rainwater is captured from the roof(s), and brought to a central point, via normal guttering and down-pipes, to enter a storage tank (frequently underground), where it is filtered on entry.
 A highly efficient and reliable submersible pump delivers the water to a service on demand.
 Depending on the circumstances a secondary tank (header tank) can be used to gravity feed the water to the point of use.